CCSA

 Corrective jaw surgery, also known as orthognathic surgery, is a transformative procedure performed to correct a wide range of skeletal and dental irregularities.
 By repositioning the jaws, this surgery can dramatically improve a patient's ability to chew, speak, and breathe.
 Beyond these functional benefits, jaw surgery can also enhance facial harmony and aesthetics, leading to a significant boost in confidence.

-Our surgical team collaborates closely with your orthodontist to plan and execute a treatment that achieves both functional and cosmetic goals, ensuring a balanced and lasting result.
+At Charles County Surgical Arts in White Plains, MD, Dr. Ryan Look and Dr. John McElveen collaborate closely with your orthodontist to plan and execute a treatment that achieves both functional and cosmetic goals, ensuring a balanced and lasting result for patients across Southern Maryland.

 When is Jaw Surgery Recommended?